Music of Cuba: Salsa

 The second occasion happened during the period 1965–1975 in New York City, as musicians of Cuban and Puerto-Rican origin combined to produce the great music of the post Cha-cha-cha period.
 This music acquired the label of 'salsa'.
-No-one really knows how this happened, but everyone recognised what a benefit it was to have a common label for son, mambo, guaracha, guajira, guaguancó, etc. Cubans and non Cubans, such as Tito Puente, Rubén Blades and many experts of the Cuban music and salsa have always said "Salsa is just another name for Cuban, music.
+No-one really knows how this happened, but everyone recognised what a benefit it was to have a common label for son, mambo, guaracha, guajira, guaguancó, etc. Cubans and non Cubans, such as Tito Puente, Rubén Blades and many experts of the Cuban music and salsa, have always said "Salsa is just another name for Cuban, music.
 Tito Puentes once said, now they call it Salsa, later they may call it Stir Fry, but to me it will alway be Cuban Music"; but over time salsa bands worked in other influences.
 For example, in the late 1960s Willie Colón developed numbers that made use of Brazilian rhythms.
 New York radio programmes offered 'salsarengue' as a further combination.
-You look at a band of the 1940s playing Cuban music and you will see the same exact instruments in Salsa Music.
+A band of the 1940s playing Cuban music uses the same exact instruments as salsa music.
 Later still 'Salsa romantica' was the label for an especially sugary type of bolero.
-Even when, Benny Moré, Perez Prado the greatest Sonero that ever existed, was singing Boleros with a salsa cadence in the 1940s.
+Even when, Benny Moré, Perez Prado the greatest Sonero that ever existed, was singing boleros with a salsa cadence in the 1940s.
 It was not until the 1950s that Cuban music became popular for Puerto Rican bands.
-Plena, Bomba and other styles or music were popular at the time in Puerto Rico.
-Many famous Puerto Rican musicians went to learn the music styles of Cubans in the 1930s and 1940s, and it was not until the arrival of Castro in 1959 and the Cuban music stopped its exportation to the world, that Puerto Ricans in New York were able to be greatly noticed, but what is known as Salsa today, was brought to New York in the 1920s and 1930s by Dizzy Gillespie and Chano Pozo, this last one was discovered by Dizzy Gillespie as he was one of the greatest percussionist that ever lived.
+Plena, Bomba and other styles of music were popular at the time in Puerto Rico.
+Many famous Puerto Rican musicians went to learn the music styles of Cubans in the 1930s and 1940s, and it was not until the arrival of Castro in 1959 and the Cuban music stopped its exportation to the world, that Puerto Ricans in New York were able to be greatly noticed, but what is known as salsa today was brought to New York in the 1920s and 1930s by Dizzy Gillespie and Chano Pozo, this last one was discovered by Dizzy Gillespie as he was one of the greatest percussionists that ever lived.

-The question of whether or not salsa is anything more than Cuban music has been argued over for more than thirty years.
+The question of whether or not salsa is anything more than Cuban music has been argued for more than thirty years.
 Initially, not much difference could be seen.
 Later it became clear that not only was New York salsa different from popular music in Cuba, but salsa in Venezuela, Colombia and other countries could also be distinguished.
 It also seems clear that salsa has receded from the great position it achieved in the late 1970s.
 The reasons for this are also much disputed.